How to make beeswax wraps - iron method

 Add a few more wax shavings to areas that need a top-up, cover with the top baking sheet again (making sure you keep the wax-free side to the iron), and re-iron.

-Looking good.
-The baking paper is translucent right across the wrap fabric, and out to all the edges.
+When the baking paper is translucent right across the wrap fabric, and out to all the edges, your wrap is done.

 Lift the baking paper, and quickly lift your wrap by the corners before it cools to stop it sticking to the baking paper.
 Don't worry if it does stick - just cover up with baking paper again, run your iron over to warm the wax, and lift away while still warm.
 Think you've used too much wax?
 Easy - just add another piece of fabric, and iron the two together - the new fabric will take up the extra wax.